SANBI-SA/pathogen-bioinformatics-june-2023/modules/sars-cov-2-sequencing/_posts/2023-06-30-sars-cov-2-practice.md

 15. How is a BAM file different to MAFFT output file?

 16. In what format is a genome consensus file?

+18. How is a BAM file different to MAFFT output file?

+20. If we look into a consensus file, what do we typically see inside?

+22. In what format is a consensus file?

+23. What is the average read lengths of your Nanopore sample SRR23801000 before filtering

+25. What percentage of reads had a quality score above 12 for sample SRR23800470 after filtering?

+26. Why do we need metadata for a phylogenetics tree?

+28. Name two types of phylogenetics tree formats.
+Hint: Look under Microreact -> Upload.

+30. What is the correct basic Bioinformatics pipeline for SARS CoV-2?
+    a) Run Quality control on input files -> create an alignment ->  trim your reads -> create a consensus file -> do variant calling -> build a phylogenetics tree
+    b) Run Quality control on input files ->  trim your reads -> create an alignment -> create a consensus file -> do variant calling -> build a phylogenetics tree
+    c) Run Quality control on input files ->  trim your reads -> create an alignment -> do variant calling -> create a consensus file -> build a phylogenetics tree

+31. What are the steps to sharing a workflow you created with a colleague?